Every year fire kills more than 800 people in the UK, and injures 17,000. But you can take a few simple steps to keep yourself and your home safe

 Don’t delay – dial 999.

-By law we carry out fire safety checks in the shared parts of our buildings.
+By law, we have to carry out regular fire safety checks in the shared parts of our buildings.
+When you have seen their identification, please let our fire inspectors in.

 Free home safety check and smoke alarms